 - Maintain a safe distance from the vehicle in front of you

-- Check and plan your route in advance to ensure that you do not have to change lanes suddenly
+- Check and plan your route to ensure that you do not have to change lanes suddenly

 >> Carry extra snacks